henriquels25/spring-cloud-stream-sample/README.md

 Spring Cloud Stream Sample
 ===============
-Application to demonstrate how to write Spring Boot Applications using [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream).
+Application to demonstrate how to write Spring Boot Applications using [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream), with the functional programming model.